Print version

 The studios can be accessed seven days a week between the hours of 7am and 9pm.
 Overnight stay in the studio is not permitted.

 There is a Council car park, however there are no designated spaces for studio artists.
-The car park accommodates visitors to the Arts Centre, Artists studios, tennis courses and sporting fields.
+The car park accommodates visitors to the Arts Centre, studios, tennis courts and sporting fields.
 The centre is a 10 minute walk from Military Road where there are numerous bus stops.